TYMG/tymg.github.io/_posts/2017-02-05-fuck-the-super-bowl.md

 ---
-layout:post
+layout: post
-title:"Fuck the superbowl, This some bullshit" date:2017-02-17
+title:" Fuck the superbowl, This some bullshit"
+date: 2017-02-17
 ---

 Patriots vs Falcons